Martinsos/edlib/bindings/python/README.md

 ## Publishing
 Remember to update version in setup.py before publishing.

-To trigger automatic publish to PyPI, create a tag and push it to Github -> Travis will create sdist, build wheels, and push them all to PyPI while publishing new version.
+To trigger automatic publish to PyPI, create a tag and push it to Github -> Github Action will create sdist, build wheels, and push them all to PyPI while publishing new version.

 You can also publish new version manually if needed: run `make publish` to create a source distribution and publish it to the PyPI.

+## Common tasks for maintainers
+We use a pinned down version of cibuildwheel, which means that when new stable version of Python comes out, we won't be building wheels for it.
+Nor will we be publishing them.
+Therefore, every so and so, when new Python version comes out, we should update the version of cibuildwheel and then also publish a new version of edlib python package.
+Usually best way to do this is to update edlib version with `.postX` suffix and push to Github with a tag so that CI does all the work for us.